 We are participants in four sale and leaseback arrangements with a subsidiary of Baker Hughes pursuant to the 2016 sale of Well Control Equipment on our drillships and corresponding agreements to lease back that equipment under ten-year finance leases for approximately \$26.0 million per year in the aggregate with renewal options for two successive five-year periods.
 At inception, these leases were determined to be operating leases.
 On March 31, 2021, we signed an amendment to the operating lease agreement for the Well Control Equipment.
 The general terms of the lease were unchanged, including the stipulated cost per day and available renewal options; however, a ceiling was added to a previously unpriced purchase option at the end of the original 10-year lease term.
 This amendment was considered a lease modification, whereby we were required to reassess lease classification and remeasure the corresponding right-of-use (or ROU) asset and lease liability.
-Due to the purchase option at the end of the original lease option at the end of the original lease term.
+Due to the purchase option ceiling provision included in the amendment, we now believe that we are reasonably certain to exercise the purchase option at the end of the original lease term.
 Therefore, we have changed the lease classification from an operating lease to a finance lease and remeasured the ROU asset and lease liability to include the estimated purchase option price of the Well Control Equipment.